How I treat Logo

 Introduction:

-• Hereditary spherocytosis is an autosomal dominant condition, occurring due to defect in vertical interaction.
+• Hereditary spherocytosis is an autosomal dominant condition, occurring due to defect in vertical interaction, characterized by abnormal shape and flexibility of RBCs.

 Epidemiology: